coredns/coredns/plugin/cache/README.md

   **DURATION** defaults to 1m.
 Prefetching will happen when the TTL drops below **PERCENTAGE**, which defaults to `10%`, or latest 1 second before TTL expiration.
 Values should be in the range `[10%, 90%]`.
   Note the percent sign is mandatory. **PERCENTAGE** is treated as an `int`.
-* `serve_expired`, when serve\_expired is set, CoreDNS always will serve an expired cache to a client if an expired cache entry exists.
-When this happens, CoreDNS will attempt to refresh the cache entry after sending the expired cache entry to the client.
+* `serve_stale`, when serve\_stale is set, cache always will serve an expired entry to a client if there is one available.
+When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
-The default is: 'serve\_expired no 1h'.
-Hint: the bigger the **CAPACITY** the more expired responses there will be in the cache.
+The default is: 'serve\_stale 0h'.

 ## Capacity and Eviction